Sengkang: Geography

 Sungei Punggol with the Sengkang Light Rail Transit Line viaduct, before HDB flats were built.

 Sengkang is a primarily residential town situated to the north of Hougang New Town in the north-eastern part of Singapore, under the North-East Region as defined by the Urban Redevelopment Authority (URA).

-The town is bordered to the north by the Tampines Expressway (TPE), to the east by the Kallang–Paya Lebar Expressway (KPE), Yio Chu Kang Road and Buangkok Drive to the south and the Central Expressway (CTE) to the west.
-Sungei Punggol (Punggol River) cuts through the new town, and divides the town into Sengkang East and Sengkang West.
+The town is bordered to the north by the Tampines Expressway (TPE), to the east by the Kallang–Paya Lebar Expressway (KPE), Yio Chu Kang Road and Buangkok Drive to the south and the Seletar Expressway (CTE) to the west.
+Sungei Punggol (Punggol River) and Sungei Serangoon (Serangoon River) bothg cut through the new town.
 Sengkang Town Centre is located in Compassvale.
-A new industrial area, 'Sengkang West Industrial Area', is to be built to the west of Sengkang West Road in the near future.
+As of 2015, a new industrial area, Sengkang West Industrial Area, is planned for the area.

 The construction of Sengkang West Road, which begins where Yio Chu Kang Road and Jalan Kayu intersect, started in 2011 and the first section was opened to traffic on 13 October 2013.
 The remaining section of the road opened on 16 May 2015.
 The road passes through the extended roads of Fernvale Lane, Sengkang West Avenue, Sengkang West Way in front of the Fernvale neighbourhood, cuts through the TPE across the Seletar Aerospace Flyover and links to Seletar Aerospace Park.
 An extension of Sengkang West Way to Sengkang West Road opened on 14 May 2017.